-Just a few weeks into the year, we found out that we would not use 90% of what we had purchased.
-Just because XYZ curriculum worked for a number of people, it didn’t mean it was the best fit for my kids and it may not be the right fit for yours.
+Just a three weeks into the school year, I realized we would not use at least 70% of what we had purchased.
+Just because XYZ curriculum worked for X number of people, it didn’t mean it was the best fit for my kids, and it certainly may not be the right fit for yours.
 Later that year, I learned that there are even different types of intelligences!

-The bottom line is that there is no secret formula for choosing curriculum, because every child is different, and every homeschool teacher is different.
-The beauty of homeschooling is that we can individualize education for each one of our kids, and we don’t need to take the one size fits all approach I took our first year.
+The bottom line, is that there is no secret formula for choosing curriculum.
+Every child is different, and every homeschool teacher is different.
+The beauty of homeschooling is that we can tailor education according to each of our kids interests.
+We don’t need to take the one size fits all approach I took our first year.

-So instead of telling you how to chose, I’ve compiled a list of resources that helped me figure out what style best fit our family and learning styles.
+So instead of telling you how to chose, I’ve compiled a list of resources that helped me figure out what best fit our family lifestyle and multiple learning styles.

 Define what type of homeschooler you are: